- Nix 67.2%

 - Desktop apps (

-modules/desktop/apps.nix) - System packages (
+modules/desktop/apps.nix) - Universal system packages (

 Electra (All Modes)